kneron/document_center/docs/toolchain/manual.md

 2. What tools are in the toolchain.
 3. How to use scripts to utilize the tools.

-**Changes compared to old versions:**
+** Major changes of past versions**

+* [v0.13.0] 520 toolchain and 720 toolchain now is combined into one.
+But the scripts names and paths are the same as before.
+You don't need to learn it again.
+* [v0.12.0] Introduce `convert_model.py` which simplify the conversion process.
+* [v0.11.0] Batch compile now generate `.nef` files to simplify the output.
+* [v0.10.0] `input_params.json` and `batch_input_params.json` have been simplified a lot.
+Please check the document for details.
+* [v0.10.0] `simulator.sh`, `emulator.sh` and draw yolo image scripts are no longer available from `/workspace/scripts`.
+They have been moved to E2E simulator.
+Please check its document for details.
-1. Now, in the example, the mount folder `/docker_mount` is separated from the interactive folder `/data1` to avoid unexpected file changes.
+* [v0.9.0] In the example, the mount folder `/docker_mount` is separated from the interactive folder `/data1` to avoid unexpected file changes.
 Users need to copy data between the mount folder and the interactive folder.
 Of course you can still mount on `/data1`.
 But please be careful that the results folder under `/data1` may be overwritten.
-2. `input_params.json` and `batch_input_params.json` have been changed a lot.
-Please check the document for details.
-3. `simulator.sh`, `emulator.sh` and draw yolo image scripts are no longer available from `/workspace/scripts`.
-They have been moved to E2E simulator.
-Please check its document for details.
-4. Introduce `convert_model.py` which simplify the conversion process.

 ## 1. Installation